tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 {% include tip.html content="Need to run code analysis on a entire set of applications all from one machine?
-Run [this command and easily create a directory for every application already in Tidal Migrations](https://github.com/tidalmigrations/gists/blob/master/make_source_code_dirs.sh)" %}
+Run [this command and easily create a directory for every application already in Tidal](https://github.com/tidalmigrations/gists/blob/master/make_source_code_dirs.sh)" %}

 ### Why Docker?